abrookins/andrewbrookins.com/_posts/2018-12-18-what-are-we-doing-here-software-engineering-ethics.md

 ## Forward

-This is the direction we must march unwaveringly as our work becomes ever more entwined with human life.
+This is the direction in which we must march unwaveringly as our work becomes ever more entwined with human life.
 We _must_ serve the common good first.

 Each of us can step forward into a future in which software engineers are trusted servants and protectors of humanity.
 That first step might be to swear by a Code that places the common good above all else.
 For me, it is.